 Here are 3 (of numerous) possible ideas that may be relevant to an organization’s goals and culture:

 If your organization has a strong presence in your community and you want to encourage employees (and their dependents) to volunteer and get active, then offer a wellness challenge that celebrates (and potentially incents) employees who do random acts of kindness, volunteer, or help a stranger/friend - all of which can go a long way to boost morale and health.
 Volunteering is good for body and mind.

 Employer-Supported Volunteering can be measured in a variety of ways including personal benefits (e.g. volunteer hours), employee engagement (e.g. surveys), community awareness, donations (corporate-only donations, corporate-match to employee donations, or employee-only) which can potentially be captured in your wellness technology.

 See how a leading global health and care organization engaged their 1,800 employees around the world to boost health, connect with each other and give back to the community.

-2. Engage All Employees Including Global and Remote Workers
+2. Engage ALL Employees Including Global & Remote Staff

 Many organizations start with grass-roots programs but hit a barrier when they have employees working in a variety of locations, around the world and/or from home-based offices.
 How do you engage employees when they are sitting in their PJ’s from home?